How You Can Get Involved

 Annual Appeals – With Christmas truly being a time for giving, we have a range of ways in which you can help brighten up the festive season for locals including an annual Toy Appeal, which has raised over 2000 gifts to date, hamper appeals for the local food bank and families and fundraising opportunities to get the whole team involved.

 Collaborative Volunteering Projects – Every year we focus on one or two ambitious collaborative projects where we call on as many members to get involved as possible.
-The range of skills, suppliers and volunteers’ different members can bring to a project is of huge value and have enabled some fantastic projects be delivered.
+The range of skills, suppliers and volunteers’ from different members can bring to a project is of huge value and have enabled some fantastic projects be delivered.
 One of our favourites and most demanding was overhauling 20 allotment gardens at the nearby Warwick Estate which is now used by the community to grow fruit and vegetables.

 We focus on facilitating long-term relations so for one-off team volunteering days, we will refer you to a partner organisation who will support you in finding the right volunteering activity for your group.